frank038/wbar/README.md

 - PIL for the tray section (only for the gtk3 version)
 - wl-clipboard for the clipboard (wl-paste and wl-copy are needed)
 - pactl for volume applet (amixer is supported; read below for more)

+The taskbar uses the framework wl_framework from Consolatis.

 How to use:
 - just unzip the archive and launch waybar.sh